 The merry mayhem of HONK!TX is only possible by the collective energy and enthusiasm of the local community.

-A committee of fourteen incurably passionate HONK!ers works tirelessly to create the spectacle and magic of HONK!TX with, and for, the Austin community.
+A committee of incurably passionate HONK!ers works tirelessly to create the spectacle and magic of HONK!TX with, and for, the Austin community.
 Along with this troupe of die-hard organizers, scores of volunteers donate time, energy, vehicles, and even open their homes to visiting musicians.
 Bands travel long distances to perform at great personal expense, having only some of their costs covered.
 Local businesses and citizens generously support HONK!TX financially and through in-kind donations.
 Why do so many work so hard and give so generously?
 Join the revelry this March and you’ll soon see!

 Background & History